Procol • July 20, 2021 • 4 min read

 The Covid-19 crisis will surely have lasting effects in the supply chain and procurement industry, and for the world economy as a whole; and although these outbreaks are impossible to predict, a proactive approach to risk management, with the complete set of tools can absorb the shock.
 Utilizing data and forecasting tools correctly would be a first crucial step for companies to make strategic decisions and navigate the turbulent market environment.

-Get a Free Demo
+Schedule a Demo